History of Szczecin: Weimar Republic and Nazi Germany (1918-1945)

 In 1918, the city became part of the new Free State of Prussia, part of the Weimar Republic.

 After World War I, the economy of Stettin declined again because the seaport was separated from its agricultural supply areas in Posen with the creation of the Second Polish Republic.

 In the deeply flawed March 1933 German federal election the Nazi Party received 79,729 votes in the city, i.e. nearly half of the votes cast.
 The socialists, communists and conservative nationalists have also received noticeable support, receiving 22%, 13% and 11.4% of the votes respectively.
+In 1933, the Nazis established the Stettin-Bredow concentration camp, one of the early Nazi concentration camps, which however was dissolved in March 1934.

 During World War II, the Germans operated over 100 forced labour camps in the city, including multiple Polenlager camps solely for Poles, a Nazi prison with forced labour subcamps in the region, and a Dulag transit camp for prisoners of war.
 The city was a major centre of weapons industry (including the car production Stoewer).
-The Polish resistance movement was active in the city and conducted espionage of the Kriegsmarine, infiltrated the local German industry, distributed underground Polish press, and facilitated escapes of Polish and British prisoners of war who fled from German POW camps via the city's port to neutral Sweden.
+The Polish resistance movement was active in the city and conducted espionage of the Kriegsmarine, infiltrated the local German industry, distributed underground Polish press, and facilitated escapes of Polish and British prisoners of war who fled from German POW camps via the city's port to neutral Sweden (see also: Poland–Sweden relations).
 65% of the city's buildings and almost all of the city centre, seaport, and industry were destroyed during the Allied air raids in 1944, and heavy fighting between the German and Soviet armies (26 April 1945).

-Polish diaspora
+Polish community

 In the interwar period Polish presence fell to 2,000 people.
 Between 1925 and 1939 a Polish Consulate existed, which initiated the foundation of a Polish school, where Polish was taught, and a scouts team.

 The Polish minority remained active despite repressions, a number of Poles were members of the Union of Poles in Germany.

 Repressions against Poles intensified especially after Adolf Hitler came to power led to closing of the school.
 Members of Polish community who took part in cultural and political activities were persecuted and even murdered (see Nazi crimes against the Polish nation).
 In 1938 the head of Stettin's Union of Poles unit Stanisław Borkowski was imprisoned in the Oranienburg concentration camp.
 In 1939 all Polish organisations in Stettin were disbanded by German authorities.
 During the war, some teachers from the Golisz and Omieczyński schools were executed.

 According to German historian Jan Musekamp, the activities of the Polish pre-war organizations were exaggerated after World War II for propaganda purposes.